vanruesc/grunt-fs-inline/README.md

 ### Options
-Besides the [brfs specific options](https://github.com/substack/brfs#var-tr--brfsfile-opts), you may provide a footer or a code snippet that will be appended to the inlined files.
+Besides the [brfs specific options](https://github.com/substack/brfs#var-tr--brfsfile-opts), you may also provide strings that should be appended to the inlined files.

 ```js
 fsinline: {